Lifeline support is a Federal program that provides a discount making basic telephone service more affordable

 Federal rules allow you to receive a Lifeline discount on one home telephone OR one wireless phone.
-You cannot receive the Lifeline benefit on more than one phone.
+A household cannot receive the Lifeline benefit on more than one phone.

 Qualification for Lifeline Support